Neuropathic arthropathy: Symptoms and signs

 The same 45-year-old man with diabetes mellitus presented with a diffusely swollen, warm and non-tender left foot due to Charcot arthropathy.
 There are no changes to the skin itself.

 The clinical presentation varies depending on the stage of the disease from mild swelling to severe swelling and moderate deformity.
 Inflammation, erythema, pain and increased skin temperature (3–7 degrees Celsius) around the joint may be noticeable on examination.
-X-rays may reveal bone resorption and degenerative changes in the joint.
-These findings in the presence of intact skin and loss of protective sensation are pathognomonic of acute Charcot arthropathy.
+Magnetic resonance imaging (MRI) reveals bone marrow edema, while radiographs (X-rays) appear normal in the initial stage.
+In a more advanced stage, X-rays may reveal joint fractures, bone resorption and degenerative changes in the joint.
+These findings in the presence of intact skin and loss of protective sensation, of nociception in particular, are pathognomonic of acute Charcot arthropathy.

 Roughly 75% of patients experience pain, but it is less than what would be expected based on the severity of the clinical and radiographic findings.

 Pathogenesis

-Any condition resulting in decreased peripheral sensation, proprioception, and fine motor control:
+Any condition resulting in decreased peripheral sensation, nociception, proprioception, and fine motor control can predispose to Charcot foot: